 It is important that an instructional directive is clear, unambiguous, and explicitly states in what circumstances the directive applies.
 For example, a person may not want cardiopulmonary resuscitation where it may be difficult to obtain immediate care, but they do want to be resuscitated during an operation, if required.

-If a person is making an instructional directive, this must be stated, or it A document that sets out what a person wants to happen to their money and other property after they die. be presumed that the statement is a values directive.
+If a person is making an instructional directive, this must be stated, or it will be presumed that the statement is a values directive.

 A values directive